dotnet/docs/docs/architecture/porting-existing-aspnet-apps/more-migration-scenarios.md

 ## Migrate content negotiation from ASP.NET Web API to ASP.NET Core

 ASP.NET Web API 2 supports [content negotiation](https://docs.microsoft.com/aspnet/web-api/overview/formats-and-model-binding/content-negotiation) natively.
-The sample app includes a `BrandsController` demonstrates this support, listing its results in either XML or JSON based on whether request's `Accept` header includes `application/xml` or `application/json`.
+The sample app includes a `BrandsController` that demonstrates this support by listing its results in either XML or JSON.
+This is based on the request's `Accept` header, and changes when it includes `application/xml` or `application/json`.

 ASP.NET MVC 5 apps do not have content negotiation support built in.